MicrosoftDocs/cpp-docs/docs/cpp/unions.md

 ## Unrestricted union (C++11)

-In C++03 and earlier, a union can contain non-static data members that have a class type, as long as the type has no user provided constructors, destructors, or assignment operators.
+In C++03 and earlier, a union can contain nonstatic data members that have a class type, as long as the type has no user provided constructors, destructors, or assignment operators.
 In C++11, these restrictions are removed.
 If you include such a member in your union, the compiler automatically marks any special member functions that aren't user provided as **`deleted`**.
 If the union is an anonymous union inside a class or struct, then any special member functions of the class or struct that aren't user provided are marked as **`deleted`**.
 The following example shows how to handle this case.
 One of the members of the union has a member that requires this special treatment:

 ```cpp
 // for MyVariant